Easy Cheesy Bacon Broccoli using an Outdoor Griddle

 Oklahoma Fried Onion Burgers

 I use a griddle insert from Weber that fits into my charcoal and gas grills to griddle burgers like these Oklahoma fried onion burgers.
 It not only gets super hot, it gets hot consistently across the entire griddle.
 This ensures that I get nice evenly cooked burgers no matter how many I am cooking at once.
+I absolutely love making burgers on my griddles.
+They don’t get that great live-fire flavor but they make up for it with that wonderful burger crust.

 Also try my super-cheesy queso burgers.